DenisPolygalov/CaFFlow/README.md

 __FIXME: this is short description for those who already familiar with Python/Conda.__

-Download and install some sort of CLI based git client, such as [Git for Windows](https://git-scm.com/download/win) if you don't have it installed already.
+Download and install some sort of command line interface based `git` client, such as [Git for Windows](https://git-scm.com/download/win) if you don't have it installed already.

-Clone this repository:
+Launch the `git` client and install/activate [Git Large File Storage](https://git-lfs.github.com/) extension:

+`$ git lfs install`

+Change directory `(cd)` to the place where you plan to keep CaFFlow and clone this repository:

 `$ git clone https://github.com/DenisPolygalov/CaFFlow.git`

 Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have it installed already.

+Launch Miniconda command line prompt.
 Create and activate new environment:

 `(base)> conda create -n cafflow`